premier-league-jordan-ayew-wins-top-crystal-palace-award-again | Goal.com

 Jordan Ayew wins top Crystal Palace award again

-Ghana international Jordan Ayew has been adjudged Crystal Palace's Player of the Month of October.
+Ghana international Jordan Ayew has been adjudged Crystal Palace's Player of the Month for October.

 With two goals in three Premier League matches, the striker garnered 34 per cent of votes to win the top prize.